 “The Swedish Disability Movement has rightly had a strong focus on strategic litigation in national courts for the past few years.
 Without key provisions of disability law being interpreted by the courts, the full benefit of important law reforms remain undelivered.
 This is not going to change unless future lawyers have knowledge and capacity in national and international disability law.”

-Building on from this, other sessions focussed on how the CRPD can be used in Swedish courts and what Sweden still needs to do to meet the treaty’s requirements.
+Building on from this, other sessions focussed on how the CRPD can be used in Swedish courts.
+Some sessions focused on what Sweden still needs to do to meet the treaty’s requirements.

 “The CRPD requires a new approach based on human rights.
 Sweden can lead the world provided its social policies are made to sub-serve the higher purpose of human rights.
 The CRPD also places a focus on the process of change.
 In this regard Sweden needs to put in place a national human rights institution to ensure an independent mechanism to monitor, protect and promote the convention.”

-In addition to knowledge and capacity building, the Summer School provided a great opportunity to network as Chavia Ali from Disabled Refugees Welcome said.
+The Summer School aimed to provide knowledge and capacity building.
+It also was a great opportunity to network as Chavia Ali from Disabled Refugees Welcome said.

-“To be in a place where everyone is aware of the lack of human rights experienced by people with disabilities every day, and working actively to end this, is extremely empowering for me.
+“It’s empowering to be in a place where everyone is aware of the lack of human rights experienced by people with disabilities every day, and working actively to end this.
 This is a unique opportunity to learn, to meet, to network and to belong.”

-RWI is now aiming to make the Summer School an annual cooperation with Funktionsrätt Sverige to continue spreading knowledge of the importance of disability rights within Sweden.
+RWI is now aiming to make the Summer School an annual cooperation with Funktionsrätt Sverige.
+The institute aims to continue spreading knowledge of the importance of disability rights within Sweden.